 Decree Law 130/2020 does not specifically regulate the duration of the reception in the SAI.
-However, it states that at the expiry of the period of stay, all the people accommodated are included in further integration paths for which the competent municipalities are responsible within the limits of human, instrumental and financial available resources.
+However, it states that at the expiry of the period of stay, all the people accommodated are included in further integration paths for which the competent Municipalities are responsible within the limits of human, instrumental and financial available resources.
 Despite this, the Annual Report of the Sprar/Siproimi reception system shows that refugees who are accommodated in Sprar/Siproimi facilities face many obstacles in achieving housing autonomy.
-In particular, in 2018, less than 5% of the people accommodated within the Sprar/ Siproimi system benefited from an accommodation subsidy when their time in the system came to an end, and less than 1% was supported with lease procedures as they left reception facilities.
+In 2018, less than 5% of the people accommodated within the Sprar/ Siproimi system benefited from an accommodation subsidy when their time in the system ended, and less than 1% was supported with lease procedures as they left reception facilities.

-More in detail, with regard to beneficiaries of international protection, the National Plan drawn up for the years 2022 – 2024 by the National Coordination Table set up at the Ministry of the Interior – Department for Civil Liberties e
+More in detail, regarding beneficiaries of international protection, the National Plan drawn up for the years 2022 – 2024 by the National Coordination Table set up at the Ministry of the Interior – Department for Civil Liberties and Immigration, identifies interventions on:

 - linguistic training aimed at the knowledge of Italian language at least at A1 level;

 - knowledge of the fundamental rights and duties enshrined in the Constitution of the Italian Republic;